TimArt/MapZest/README.md

 set location.
 Friends can be removed at anytime.
 You can log out of a certain user by hitting the logout button.

+### Java Client Usage
+To use the Java client simply follow the instructions in the CLI when you first run the program:
+- Type u For Updating Your Location
+- Type g For Getting Your Location
+- Type f For Getting a Friend's location
+- Type q To Quit